TairanD/My-Front-End-Notes/css-practices/heading-with-a-left-decoration.md

 Then, add `border-left: 5px solid red` to our heading, using the border as our decoration.

 ## Step 3:

-## Step 4:
-Be brave to adjust and try different parameters and variables, adding
+Be brave to adjust and try different parameters and variables